 The Hunger Walk, started in 2014, is Monteagle-Sewanee Rotary Club’s major annual fundraiser.
-Proceeds support Morton Memorial Food Ministry, the Community Action Committee (CAC) and the Grundy County Food Bank.
+Proceeds support Morton Memorial Food Mission, the Community Action Committee (CAC) and the Grundy County Food Bank.
 This event raises awareness about issues of food insecurity on the South Cumberland Plateau as well as raises money to help end them.

 The 2025 Hunger Walk Information